 Initially, we took a screenshot of the function in the Azure portal to indicate that it was really empty now let's confirm that the function section has a sum in it.

-Next, we will have to Confirm and run the sum from the Azure portal
+We will have to Confirm and run the sum from the Azure portal

 sum to get the function URL so as to use it to execute something